SimonRice/SRMonthPicker/README.md

 Then run `pod install` to install the dependencies.

-Alternatively, simply clone this project as a submodule or download the classes, and include them in your project.
+Alternatively, simply clone this project as a submodule or download the classes in the `SRMonthPicker` directory, and include them in your project.
 Bear in mind this library uses ARC, so you should create a Static Library if your project doesn't.

 If you're using QuickDialog, you may be interested in [QMonthElement](https://github.com/simonrice/QMonthElement), which integrates one of these month pickers into your QuickDialog forms.
+I'm working on integrations for XLForm and FXForms as well.

 ## Usage